libraryofcelsus/Aetherius_AI_Assistant/readme.md

 -Added Experimental Different Instruct formating for Oobabooga api chatbot.
 Barley works for now.

--Added Llama 2 Agent script.
-This functions similarly to the websearch/file reading chatbot, but instead chooses if it should search external resources for each task.
-It also searches both the webscrape and file reading DB's at once.

--Added Qdrant Version of OpenAi Aethersearch.
-Still needs work, I prefer the Llama 2 one as of now.

--Added Experimental Version for instruct models, not optimized for any specific model yet.

 -Added Qdrant Version of basic OpenAi Chatbot, updated the scripts and they should now follow the conversation track again.
-That being said, most development has now moved to the locally ran version.
+That being said, most development has now moved to the Oobabooga version.

 ------